dialex/start-testing/docs/concepts/tester-responsibilities.md

 - **Creative thinking**: usage of _creativity_ to analyse the same context using a different perspective.
 This is useful to uncover new information that no one thought about before (aka. *unknown unknowns*).
 - **Critical thinking**: usage of _scepticism_ to question what is known or assumed to be the truth.
 This is useful to detect assumptions or biases and review the "why" and "how" of a requirement.
 - **Practical thinking**: usage of _visualisation_ to draw the ideas under discussion or ask for examples.
 This is useful to predict how an idea will be done and remove any obstacles to its implementation.
-- **Blackbox thinking**: usage of _ignorance_ to skip implementation details.
+- **Black box thinking**: usage of _ignorance_ to skip implementation details.
 This is useful to focus on behaviour and end-to-end flow, impersonating a user.

 ### 📚 Learner

 Skilled testers come in all "flavours".
 Some are highly technical and will highlight technical issues you haven't noticed.
 Some are skilled at seeing the app from the users' perspective and highlight problems that will cost you customers.
 Some will let you know if you are breaking any regulation or standard.

 A good tester should be meticulous, curious, creative, determined and mindful of biases.
-A greater tester, nurtures the [student mindset]() and is humble enough to be always learning.
+A greater tester, nurtures the [student mindset](/next/index.md) and is humble enough to be always learning.

 ## Sources